loliverhennigh/Phy-Net/README.md

 ## Introduction

 This repository contains the code to reproduce results seen in [Lat-Net: Compressing Lattice Boltzmann Flow Simulations using Deep Neural Networks](https://arxiv.org/abs/1705.09036).
-The premis is to compress Lattice Boltzmann Fluid Flow simulations onto small computationaly efficient neural networks that can be evaluated.
+The premise is to compress Lattice Boltzmann Fluid Flow simulations onto small computationally efficient neural networks that can be evaluated.

 ## Related Work
 Similar works can be found in "[Accelerating Eulerian Fluid Simulation With Convolutional Networks](https://arxiv.org/pdf/1607.03597.pdf)" and "[Convolutional Neural Networks for steady Flow Approximation](https://autodeskresearch.com/publications/convolutional-neural-networks-steady-flow-approximation)".